japila-books/spark-sql-internals/docs/physical-operators/CodegenSupport.md

 usedInputs: AttributeSet
 ----

-`usedInputs` returns the link:spark-sql-catalyst-QueryPlan.adoc#references[expression references].
+`usedInputs` returns the link:catalyst/QueryPlan.md#references[expression references].

 NOTE: Physical operators can mark it as empty to defer evaluation of attribute expressions until they are actually used (in the <<spark-sql-CodegenSupport.adoc#consume, generated Java source code for consume path>>).